Aurora Williams

 Aurora Elvira Williams Baussa (born 13 August 1962) is a Chilean economist and politician affiliated with the Radical Party (PR).
-She currently serves as Minister of Mining under President Gabriel Boric, having been reappointed to the post in August 2023.
+She served as Minister of Mining under President Gabriel Boric, having been reappointed to the post in August 2023.
 She previously held the same position during the second administration of President Michelle Bachelet from 2014 to 2018, becoming the first and, so far, only person to serve a full presidential term as Minister of Mining in Chilean history.

 Early life and education

 Williams was born in Antofagasta, Chile, to Federico Williams Rojo and Rina Ester Baussa Ortiz.
 She earned a degree in ingeniería comercial—a program combining economics and business administration—from the Catholic University of the North, followed by a master's in Business Administration and Management from the University of Lleida in Spain.
 She also completed an MBA in Business Management and Training at IEDE Business School in Chile.